 Fuzzification in the GIS environment is executed by means of raster-based calculations, controlled by one or multiple threshold values.
 A number of equations can be used to guide fuzzification, depending on the study area and on the particular criteria.
 Threshold values used here are determined based upon previously published studies.
-Four functions will be applied and are shown below.
-In all equations, fuzzified pixel values are represented as $\mu_M(x)$ where x expresses the specific pixel value.
-Equation 1 shows the linear function with four threshold parameters (a, b, c, d) to stratify pixel membership into suitability levels.
-The linear equation will be applied to all four proximity-based criteria.
-Equations 2 and 3 show increasing and decreasing S-functions respectively.
-These functions rely on two parameters (a, b), to compose membership.
-The increasing S-function will be applied to population density and estimated biomass energy; and the decreasing function will be applied to slope.
+Four functions will be applied and are shown in the following.
+In all equations, fuzzified pixel values are represented as $\mu_M(x)$, where x expresses the specific pixel value.
+Equation (1) shows the linear function with four threshold parameters (a, b, c, d) to stratify pixel membership into suitability levels.
+The linear equation will be applied to all four proximitybased criteria.
+Equations (2) and (3) show increasing and Fig. 2 The spatial data layers that are used in this research.
+These maps show spatial layers of the seven weighted criteria used in the BWM, and the five binary layers that are used to create a constraint layer.
+All layers are resampled to 100 m spatial resolution